luminlabsdev/Aegis/docs/guides/introduction/keys-services.md

 Every service has a common function `:Get()`.
 This **common function** allows developers to get the value of a created service class at the exact runtime!

-- To know how to use Aegis services, visit: TODO
+- To know how to use Aegis services, visit: [Using services](/guides/basics/using-services)
 - To learn about the properties of each Aegis service, visit: TODO